meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

 In this post, you learned about how to manage focus when opening and closing a sidebar, but there are still more improvements that can be made on this design.

 The next improvement I'm hoping to make is trapping focus inside the sidebar when it's open.
 That is, when users have the sidebar open and they repeatedly hit the tab key, their focus should stay inside of the sidebar and not end up back in the rest of the body of the page.
-I'm planning on using something like the inert polyfill described in this [A11ycasts YouTube Video: Inert Polyfill](https://www.youtube.com/watch?v=fGLp_gfMMGU)
+I'm planning on using something like the inert polyfill described in this [A11ycasts YouTube Video: Inert Polyfill](https://www.youtube.com/watch?v=fGLp_gfMMGU).

 ## Resources

+The diagrams in this post were created using [Excalidraw](https://excalidraw.com/).

 - React `ref` documentation: https://reactjs.org/docs/refs-and-the-dom.html
 - React `useRef` hook documentation: https://reactjs.org/docs/hooks-reference.html#useref